MJL85/natlas/README.md

 ### Details

-The graph module starts at a defined root node and recursively traverses neighboring devices (discovered via CDP) until a defined depth is reached.
+The graph module starts at a defined root node and recursively traverses neighboring devices (discovered via CDP and LLDP) until a defined depth is reached.
 Data is collected using SNMP.

 MNet will attempt to collect the following information and include it in the generated diagram:
-+ All devices (via CDP)
++ All devices (via CDP and LLDP)
 + Interface names
 + IP addresses
 + VLAN memberships